MicrosoftDocs/azure-dev-docs/articles/terraform/create-linux-virtual-machine-with-infrastructure.md

 ---
-title: Quickstart - Configure a Linux VM with infrastructure in Azure using Terraform
+title: Quickstart - Configure a Linux virtual machine in Azure using Terraform
 description: Learn how to use Terraform to configure a complete Linux virtual machine environment in Azure.
 keywords: azure devops terraform linux vm virtual machine ms.topic: quickstart